-The Satisfactory Progress Policy is consistently applied to all students enrolled at the school.
+The Satisfactory Progress Policy is consistently applied to all students enrolled at the school regardless of form of payment, cash pay or Title IV HEA Program funds.
 It is printed in the catalog to ensure that all students receive a copy prior to enrollment.
 The policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and the federal regulations established by the United States Department of Education.